Types of Oil Painting Brushes

 Angular brushes are particularly versatile and allow the creation of precise details, fill large areas or create unique brushstrokes.

-Angular brushes come with different angles and different hair length, and therefore with different names such as angular, dagger, sword etc.
+Angular brushes come with different angles and different hair lengths, and therefore with different names such as angular, dagger, sword, etc.

 Soft brushes: